-On the whole, it would be fair to say that the NHS played a cameo in an election dominated by Brexit, with the United Kingdom’s status in the European Union dominating the headlines and dividing the nation, but with this all but behind us, it’s crucial that in this time of crisis, the nation reunite so that we can emerge from this better than we went into it, notwithstanding the difficult losses many of us could face.
+It would be fair to say that the NHS played a cameo in an election dominated by Brexit.
+But with this behind us, it’s crucial that in this time of crisis, the nation reunite so that we can emerge from this better than we went into it, notwithstanding the difficult losses many of us could face.

 It will no doubt be easier to look back, in the months to come, with the benefit of hindsight and see exactly where the biggest holes in our system were.
 We are already seeing some solutions being put in place, with the Government extending the visas of foreign doctors, nurses and paramedics by 12 months.
 Although this is a good short term fix, surely the fairest and most simple solution would be to make this extension permanent.
 This will not only fill the outstanding vacancies after the pandemic, but also reward and thank these people who are risking their health to care for us in our time of need.